25 Factors to Consider When Adopting from South Korea

 - Due to the quota system limiting the numbers of children placed for international adoption, there may be a delay in travel to pick up the child or have him escorted in the fall of the year when quotas have been filled.
 Ask your agency.

-- Families where both parents are of Korean descent qualify for the Korean Heritage Adoption Program, which has shorter wait times and sometimes allows parents to request a gender.
+- Families where one or both parents are of Korean descent qualify for the Korean Heritage Adoption Program.
 Ask your agency if you think your family qualifies.

 - It may be possible for your child to search for and meet his birthparents.